 - Ricardo Güiraldes' Don Segundo Sombra plays a modern version of this trope.
-There, The Boy is educated in the traditional ways by a ancient gaucho, working in an estancia (ranch).
+There, the unnamed protagonist is educated in the traditional ways by an ancient gaucho, working in an estancia (ranch).

 - Many works of Jorge Luis Borges depicts gauchos as antiheroes, violent but noble folk.

 - La Guerra Gaucha is an awarded 1942 Argentinian film based in the novel by Leopoldo Lugones.

 - La Tierra En Armas depicts the life of Martín de Güemes, a Caudillo and national hero of the independency wars, that leads an army of gauchos against the spanish army.

 - Saludos Amigos has a short animation called El Gaucho Goofy, were the character travels to the Pampas to learn the ways of the gauchos.